Statistics

 How Do We Know It Takes This Long?

-Plastic bags and aluminum cans are a different story all together because when items like these are placed into a vessel, no CO2 is produced.
-This is because the materials that they are made out of are not recognized by the microorganisms as food.
+Plastic bags and aluminum cans are a different story altogether because when items like these are placed into a vessel, no CO2 is produced.
+This is because the materials that they are made out of are not recognized by microorganisms as food.
 The approximation of a few hundred years comes from experts observing how some things photodegrade.
-The reason why times vary from hundreds to thousands of years for the same item is because it is just an estimate and is another way for scientists to say that it takes "a very long time" for things to eventually decompose because they aren't completely sure on how long.
+The reason why times vary from hundreds to thousands of years for the same item is that it is just an estimate and is another way for scientists to say that it takes "a very long time" for things to eventually decompose because they aren't completely sure how long.

 What Happens When Trash Goes to a Landfill?

 It is estimated that Americans discard 4 pounds of waste per person a day.
-That totals to more than 220 million pounds of trash every year and more than half of that ends up in a landfill.
+That totals more than 220 million pounds of trash every year and more than half of that ends up in a landfill.
 To keep liquids from seeping out and getting into the soil, modern landfills have a base made up of clay and rubber.
-On top of this is the tightly pack mounds of waste and when a landfill has reached capacity, a layer of clay and rubber are put on top.
-On top of that will be a layer of dirt, soil and plants.
-This design is not made to break down waste but only to store it in.
+On top of this are the tight pack mounds of waste and when a landfill has reached capacity, a layer of clay and rubber is put on top.
+On top of that will be a layer of dirt, soil, and plants.
+This design is not made to break down waste but only to store it.
 Landfills do decompose but very slowly because of the lack of oxygen and sunlight.

 What Can We Do?